Winter-Shade/kyber-pke/README.md

 - Frontend (Work in progress)

-To run the simplified version run the following command on terminal:
+To run the current version of the project run the following command on terminal:
-`streamlit run app.py`
+### `streamlit run app.py`